I have made a lot of mistakes.

 So spending some time and money on learning how to produce top-quality book cover design can be a wise investment in the long-term.

 2. Oh dear, I thought I could proofread.

 Hey, I’m an English teacher, so, of course, I know how to proofread.

 How wrong I was.
-It only took a few bad reviews, and a lot of embarrassment, for me to realise the errors of my ways.
+It only took a few bad reviews, and a lot of embarrassment, for me to realize the errors of my ways.

-Twitter was very new back then, and a nice guy I was following gave me some sage advice.
+Twitter was very new back then.
+A nice guy I was following gave me some sage advice.
 “Blasting your book won’t work, Derek.
 Unless your aim is to be unfollowed by 1,000s.”

 He was right, but luckily, I was only unfollowed by 100s, because my Twitter account was very small.